 Dealing with phone calls:

 If you’ve received a phone call that you suspect is a scam, reach out to the IRS immediately.
-The U.S. Department of the Treasury has set up a website for reporting fraud, scam, and abuse.
+The U.S. Department of the Treasury has set up a website for reporting fraud, scams, and abuse.
 Provide as much description as possible of the communication.
-This is where taking action quickly can help, since you’ll remember those details better.
+This is where taking action quickly can help since you’ll remember those details better.